testdrivenio/django-aloe-bdd/example_bdd/README.md

 Destroying test database for alias 'default'...
 ```

-Write a test scenario for the second part of the feature request: _a user can see a list of friends_.
+You write a test scenario for the second part of the feature request: _a user can see a list of friends_.

 **example/features/friendship.feature**